nhunguyen0901/BenevolentSexism_StartupEvaluation/README.md

 <img src="interaction_study_1.png" alt="Key Findings Visualization" width="400"/>

-*Above: Graph illustrating the impact of benevolent sexism on startup evaluation based on the founder's gender (from Study 1).*
+*Above: Graph illustrating the impact of benevolent sexism on startup evaluation based on the founder's gender (from Study 1).
+The more evaluators endorse benevolent sexism, the more viable they perceive men-led startups, while benevolent sexism is unrelated to perceptions of viability of women-led startups*

 ## Repository Contents